akhi07rx/CoLab-Torrent-Downloader/README.md

 1. Open the code in Google Colab.
 2. Run the first cell to install the `libtorrent` library and mount your Google Drive.
-3. Change the `link` variable to the magnet link of the torrent you want to download.
+3. When prompted, enter the magnet link of the torrent you want to download or 'exit' to quit.
-4. Change the `save_path` parameter to the location on your Google Drive where you want to save the downloaded file.
+4. If you enter an invalid magnet link, the code will display an error message and prompt you to try again.
-5. Run the rest of the code to start the torrent download.
+5. The code will download the torrent and display a progress bar and information about the downloaded file.

 ## Code Components